Dadi Leela

 Dadi Leela (born Leelavati Harchandani; 20 December 1916 14 September 2017; sometimes spelled Dadi Leelan) was a Pakistani educationist, music teacher, philanthropist, and a former member of Sindh provincial assembly known for her advocacy of women's education.
 She also contributed to Sindhi culture and literature.

-The recipient of Tamgha-e-Imtiaz for her contribution to the field of education, she worked as additional director of schools in Hyderabad and deputy and provincial commissioner for the Girl Guides till 1975.
-Later in 1985, she was appointed or selected as a Member of Provincial Assembly (MPA).
+A recipient of the Tamgha-e-Imtiaz (lit.
+'Medal of Distinction') for her contribution to the field of education, she worked as additional director of schools in Hyderabad and deputy and provincial commissioner for the Girl Guides till 1975.
+In 1985, she was appointed or selected as a Member of Provincial Assembly (MPA).
 She was the oldest surviving amil of Sindh.

 Early life and education

 She was born to Dewan Hotchand Wadhwani on 20 December 1916 in Bombay Presidency, British India (in modern-day Sindh).
 After her mother died, her two younger brothers migrated to India, and she was left alone in Pakistan where she spent her life.
 In 1954, she married Tulsi Das Harchandani, a civil surgeon, with whom she has a son.

 She received her early education from a school in Hyderabad.
 She did her matriculation from Noor Muhammad High School Hyderabad and graduated in 1940 from DJ Government College (in modern-day Government Kali Mori College) in 1940.
-She was oldest surviving student of the college.
+She was the oldest surviving student of the college.